 6. Bake in the preheated oven at 180 degrees Celsius (350 Fahrenheit) for 25-30 minutes or until the top is golden and the mixture is well baked

-Although you can also use fresh bread for this traditional stuffing, drier, stale bread works better - it absorbs the stock better, and it bakes to perfection.
+Although you can also use fresh bread for this old-fashioned bread stuffing recipe, drier, stale bread works better - it absorbs the stock better, and it bakes to perfection.

 The baking time depends entirely on the texture of the bread, so it's best to keep an eye on the oven after 20 minutes - my breakfast casserole, which uses a mixture of milk and eggs instead of stock, but has a similar texture, takes over 40 minutes to cook.